rusirasandul/Aurora_26/README.md

-# Aurora 2025 Website
+# Aurora 2026 Website

-A stunning, modern website for the Aurora 2025 inter-university innovation hackathon featuring a dark theme with glowing orange accents.
+A stunning, modern website for the Aurora 2026 inter-university tech conference on Social Engineering and Agentic AI featuring a dark theme with glowing orange accents.

 ## Design Features